Ken Block: Rotiform GTB

 His 1978 Ford Escort Mk2 RS uses the Rotiform GTB in a 4x108 PCD, with a 13 offset in a 17x9 tire width.
 It is a forged Monoblock style wheel in gloss white.

 Other appearances on TV/YouTube

 Ken Block has made a minor appearance on the MotorTrend show Ignition with Jonny Lieberman.
 The purpose of his appearance was to promote the 2017 Ford Raptor.
-Block also appeared on BBC One's Top Gear where he drifted his Hoonicorn around the empty streets of London.
+Block also appeared four times on the BBC motoring show Top Gear, being interviewed by presenter James May in 2009, before making a brief appearance in 2010 crashing a Reliant Robin, returning in 2016 where he drifted his Hoonicorn around the empty streets of London with Matt LeBlanc, and portraying a police officer chasing LeBlanc, Chris Harris and Rory Reid in 2018.
+He has also appeared in Daily Driven Exotics vlog as Damon Fryer was invited to race against Lia Block in "Hoonicorn vs the World", a YouTube series on the Hoonigan YouTube Channel.